-- (F) the production and distribution of agenda and minutes of various meetings related to the Programme and its functions; - (G) the identification of the availability of any non-reportable information which may be used to support the Programme (e.g., ,inhouse' information); - (H) any relationship between the reporting procedures of the Programme and the requirements for Mandatory Occurrence Reporting; - (x) evaluation and review: - (A) each programme should describe the procedures and individual responsibilities in respect of continuous monitoring of the effectiveness of the Programme as a whole.
-The time periods and the procedures for both routine and non-routine reviews of maintenance control should be detailed (progressive, monthly, quarterly, or annual reviews, procedures following reliability ,standards' or ,alert levels' being exceeded, etc.); - (B) each programme should contain procedures for monitoring and, as necessary, revising the reliability ,standards' or ,alert levels'.
-The organisational responsibilities for monitoring and revising the ,standards' should be specified together with associated time scales; - (C) although not exhaustive, the following list gives guidance on the criteria to be taken into account during the review:
+- H. any relationship between the reporting procedures of the Programme and the requirements for Mandatory Occurrence Reporting; - (x) evaluation and review: - each programme should describe the Α. procedures and individual responsibilities in respect of the continuous monitoring of effectiveness of the Programme as a whole.
+The time periods and the procedures for both routine and nonroutine reviews of maintenance control detailed should be (progressive, monthly, quarterly, or annual reviews, procedures following reliability, standards' or, alert levels' being exceeded, etc.); - B. each programme should contain procedures for monitoring and, as necessary, revising the reliability ,standards' or ,alert levels'.
+The organisational responsibilities for monitoring and revising the ,standards' should be specified together with associated time scales; - C. although not exhaustive, the following list gives guidance on the criteria to be taken into account during the review: - (I) utilisation; - (II) fleet commonality;

-- (I) utilisation; - (II) fleet commonality; - (III) alert level adjustment criteria; - (IV) adequacy of data; - (V) reliability procedure audit; - (VI) staff training; and - (VII) operating and maintenance procedures; - (xi) condition monitored maintenance is not acceptable as the primary maintenance process for any items, the failure of which can produce - - (A) a hazardous increase in crew work load; - (B) degradation of flight qualities, performance or strength of the aircraft; - (C) fire; or - (D) the necessity for an unscheduled landing, marginal conditions for occupants or injury to occupants; - (xii) operator derived reliability programmes- - (A) operators who select to submit for approval a reliability centred maintenance programme, even though the Type Certificate holder may not require it, must include in the programme a classification listing which will indicate the importance of each item to continued airworthiness of the aircraft in the event of failure of the item so classified.
-Normally, this classification is applied after consultation between the Operator, Constructor and the Authority, but, alternatively, due account may be taken of Maintenance Review Board (MRB) findings and Maintenance Steering Group (MSG) logic analysis in arriving at the appropriate classification;
+- (III) alert level adjustment criteria; - (IV) adequacy of data; - (V) reliability procedure audit; - (VI) staff training; and - (VII) operating and maintenance procedures; - (xi) condition monitored maintenance is not acceptable as the primary maintenance process for any items, the failure of which can produce- - A. a hazardous increase in crew work load; - B. degradation of flight qualities, performance or strength of the aircraft; - C. fire; or - D. the necessity for an unscheduled landing, marginal conditions for occupants or injury to occupants; - (xii) operator derived reliability programmes- - A. operators who select to submit for approval a reliability centred maintenance programme, even though the Type Certificate holder may not require it, must include in the programme a classification listing which will indicate the importance of each item to continued airworthiness of the aircraft in the event of failure of the item so classified.
+Normally, this classification applied after is consultation between the Operator, Constructor and the Authority, but, alternatively, due account may be taken of Maintenance Review Board (MRB) findings and Maintenance Steering Group (MSG) logic analysis in arriving at the appropriate classification;